MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/guarded-overview.md

 ## Guarded fabric deployment in VMM

-To deploy guarded fabric, you need to make sure you have the deployment prerequisites in place, set up HSG, set up guarded hosts to work with HSG, and deploy shielded VMs.
+To deploy guarded fabric, you need to make sure you have the deployment prerequisites in place, set up HGS, set up guarded hosts to work with HGS, and deploy shielded VMs.

 VMM can be optionally deployed with guarded fabric to provide the following: